Many people keep the same pillow for years—sometimes far longer than it should be used.

 For most sleepers in the U.S., pillows should be replaced every:

-- 18–24 months for everyday use as pillows gradually lose support and comfort over time.
+- 18–24 months for most everyday sleepers, depending on material & maintenance as pillows gradually lose support & comfort over time.

 - 12–18 months for side sleepers or those with neck discomfort